 Chinese Spinach with its sweet & tangy taste makes a great salad ingredient and a nutritious meal when steam, stir-fry or sauté.
 In some recipes, you will find Chinese Spinach mixed with fish or meat dishes.

-It can be used like normal spinach and hence can be substituted in any of your favorite spinach recipes.
+It can be used like normal spinach and can be substituted in any of your favorite spinach recipes.
 As it cooks faster than normal spinach, take care not to overcook it.

-Which Part of Chinese Spinach can be Eaten
+Which Part of Chinese Spinach Can Be Eaten

 In some other varieties of amaranths, they are grown and harvested for their seeds.